-3.2 Measurement of the Expected Credit Losses (applicable as from 1 January 2018)
+3.2 Measurement of the Expected Credit Losses

 The measurement of the Expected Credit Loss allowance for financial assets measured at amortised cost and FVOCI is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour.
 Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in note 2.